 By January 2018, Dogecoin’s market capitalization broke the $1 billion milestone.
 But it wasn’t until 2021 that dogecoin’s popularity went to a completely different level.

-On Jan.
-22, community members of a Reddit channel called “wallstreetbets” orchestrated an attack on Wall Street hedge funds by pumping heavily shorted company stocks.
-Naturally, this social media-fuelled stunt attracted global attention and an increasing number of new followers to the cause.
+In January 2021, community members of a Reddit channel called “wallstreetbets” orchestrated an attack on Wall Street hedge funds by pumping heavily shorted stocks.
+That social media-fueled stunt attracted global attention and an increasing number of new followers to the cause.
 The Reddit channel reportedly grew by 1.5 million users overnight and was so overwhelmed that it had to go offline temporarily.

-It wasn’t long before the rebellious horde of stock pumpers started looking for the next “cool thing” to pump, and dogecoin, being a decentralized cryptocurrency with a strong presence in internet pop culture, was an obvious choice.
-Within 24 hours, doge prices surged 142% and later grew by a further 200% after Tesla CEO Elon Musk joined the fray, sharing a satirical image of “Dogue” magazine to his 54 million Twitter followers.
+It wasn’t long before the rebellious horde of stock pumpers started to look for the next cool thing to pump, and dogecoin, being a decentralized cryptocurrency with a strong presence in internet pop culture, was an obvious choice.
+Within 24 hours, doge’s price surged 142% and later soared by another 200% after Musk joined the fray, sharing a satirical image of “Dogue” magazine to his 54 million Twitter followers.